 4. Using confidential employee interviews to identify organizational problems and improve organizational effectiveness (retail, engineering services, gaming, financial services and others).

-5. Conducting management/organizational retreats (real estate, medical laboratory, retail, gaming and others).
+5. Conducting management/organizational retreats regarding strategic planning and/or organization development (real estate, medical laboratory, retail, gaming and others).

 6. Providing coaching, counseling and consulting services to individual employees as a company benefit (agricultural/chemical company, media, gaming).

 7. Developing and conducting professional development programs on management, coaching, organizational behavior and consulting for a global enterprise with a multicultural workforce (oil and gas services).

 8. Developing and conducting supervisory and management development programs in many industries and for hundreds of businesses.

 9. Evaluation of testing procedures and report preparation for a race discrimination charge (paper industry) and cheating on a promotional test (chemical industry).

 10. Providing coaching services to individual managers as needed while providing other consulting services (multiple industries)

 11. Providing general consulting services to business owners and managers. (multiple industries)

 12. Facilitating/mediating personal and business relationships between and among business partners/ managers (multiple industries)